bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Color Alterations</h4>

-Using color operators to perform calculations is helpful but can be a bit challenging as well.
+<p>Using color operators to perform calculations is helpful but can be a
+bit challenging as well.
 In this case color alterations may be a better option.
-Color alterations provide the ability to inverse colors, find complementary colors, mix colors together, or find the grayscale value of a color.
+Color alterations provide the ability to inverse colors, find complementary colors, mix colors together, or find the grayscale value of a color.</p>

 <ul>
   <li>invert()</li>